OlivesCell/Zomb/README.md

 This https://ui.resizing.app/ helps with pics and this https://www.onlineconverter.com/resize-video.html with videos also.

-Perfect video 😍 with an adjusted fork of : .
+Control video streaming aspect with an adjusted fork of : .

 # Zoom Clone with Node Js, Socket.io, Peer Js and ejs